envision-projects/envision-projects.github.io/content/mechanical/obstacle-avoidance-robot.md

 Depending on the type of drive system you want (2-wheel or 4-wheel drive), create a new SolidWorks part that will house your motor, micro servo, Arduino Uno, Adafruit Motor Shield, and battery pack.

-Here are some examples that are not finished but may give you some ideas:
+Here are some examples that are NOT finished but may give you some ideas:

 **2-wheel continuous servo chassis (basic)**